Welcome, Troop 28 Guests and First-Time Campers!

-Whether you are a prospective scout, or attending a family/sibling campout, please follow the guidelines below to attend a Troop 28 campout.
+Whether you are new to Troop 28, a prospective scout, or attending a family/sibling campout, please follow the guidelines below to attend a Troop 28 campout.

 All scouts, parents, and guests attending troop or BSA overnights are required to provide a copy of BSA Medical Forms A and B once each year along with copies of the front and back of their current medical insurance card.